electric-sql/examples/web/README.md

 }
 ```

 This spins up a web worker, initialises the persistence machinery, opens an electrified database client and passes it to the application using the React Context API.

-Components can then use the database client as normal, with automatic reactivity and replication baked in:
+Components can then use the [`useElectric`](https://electric-sql.com/docs/usage/frameworks#useelectric-hook) and [`useElectricQuery`](https://electric-sql.com/docs/usage/frameworks#useelectricquery-hook) to access the database client and bind reactive queries to the component state.

 ```tsx
 const ExampleComponent = () => {